rvenables/open-product-recovery/standards/transfer_api.md

 #### 6.2.2.1.
 Standard Requests

-Each organization must maintain a access control list of organizations that are allowed to make requests to its API endpoints.
+Each organization must maintain an access control list of organizations that are allowed to make requests to its API endpoints.
 The recipient organization URL specified in the authorization token must exactly match an entry in the access control list for the request to succeed.
 If the recipient organization URL is not in the access control list, the request must fail with an HTTP 403 status (forbidden), with an optional human-readable error message explaining how to gain access to the access control list.

 The organization is entirely responsible for deciding how to implement this access control list, but an access control list of some sort must be maintained.
 API endpoints must never allow requests from wholly unknown organizations.